maciej-gol/tenant-schemas-celery/README.md

 Celery beat integration
 -----------------------

-This package does not provide support for scheduling periodic tasks inside given schema.
-Instead, you can use `{django_tenants,django_tenants_schemas}.utils.{get_tenant_model,tenant_context}` methods to launch given tasks within specific tenant.
+In order to run celery beat tasks in a multi-tenant environment, you've got two options:
+- Use a dispatching task that will send a task for each tenant
+- Use a custom scheduler

-Let's say that you would like to run a `reset_remaining_jobs` tasks periodically, for every tenant that you have.
-Instead of scheduling the task for each schema separately, you can schedule one dispatcher task that will iterate over all schemas and send specific task for each schema you want, instead:
+i.e: Let's say that you would like to run a `reset_remaining_jobs` tasks periodically, for every tenant that you have.

+### Dispatcher task pattern
+You can schedule one dispatcher task that will iterate over all schemas and send that task within the schema's context:

 ```python
 from django_tenants.utils import get_tenant_model, tenant_context